Address verification service improves online payment security

 This is a typical response to an international order, which AVS data does not support.
-One solution is to fax a credit card slip to the consumer, requesting a faxed signature to verify the order.
-This may not be the most cost-effective means for all international orders, so a dollar threshold should be established to determine which orders must be validated.
+One solution might be to fax a credit card slip to the consumer, requesting a faxed signature to verify the order.
+Or to ask for a scanned signature by email.
+This may not be the most cost-effective means for all international orders, so a dollar threshold could be established to determine what level of risk you’re willing to accept.

 What’s involved on the AVS side of authentication?

 When your customer enters an address during checkout and clicks Submit, the following happens: